Vanderbilt family: History

 The Commodore left the majority of his enormous fortune to his eldest son, William Henry Vanderbilt.
 William Henry, who outlived his father by just eight years, increased the profitability of his father's holdings, increased the reach of the New York Central Railroad, and doubled the Vanderbilt wealth.
+He was the only heir to increase the Vanderbilt fortune.
 He built the first of what would become many grand Vanderbilt mansions on Fifth Avenue, at 640 Fifth Avenue.
 William Henry appointed his first son, Cornelius Vanderbilt II, as the next "Head of House".

 Cornelius II built the largest private home in New York, at 1 West 57th Street, containing approximately 154 rooms, designed by George B. Post.
 He also built The Breakers in Newport, Rhode Island.

 Cornelius II's brother, William Kissam Vanderbilt, also featured prominently in the family's affairs.
 He also built a home on Fifth Avenue and would become one of the great architectural patrons of the Gilded Age, hiring the architects for (the third, and surviving) Grand Central Terminal.
 He also built Marble House at 596 Bellevue Avenue in Newport, Rhode Island.